gt-sse-center/autora-user-cookiecutter/docs/index.md

 cookiecutter https://github.com/AutoResearch/autora-user-cookiecutter
 ```

+This command will result in two directories, `researcher_hub` and `testing_zone`, which are described next.

 ## Researcher Hub: AutoRA Workflow
-Running cookiecutter will result in two directories.
  The `researcher_hub` contains a basic template for an AutoRA workflow.

-To install the necessary dependencies, move to directory to the `researcher_hub` and install the requirements.
+To install the necessary dependencies, move to directory to the  and install the requirements.

 Move to the `researcher_hub` directory:
 ```shell